Board of Directors

 Director

-Marie is a member of the Wauzhushk Onigum First Nation in the Treaty #3 Territory and is a graduate of Carleton University with honours in Sociology and Law and has received her Certification as an Indigenous Leader through AFOA.
+Marie is a member of the Wauzhushk Onigum First Nation in the Treaty #3 Territory and is a graduate of Carleton University with honours in Sociology and Law and has received her Certification as an Indigenous Leader (CIL) and Financial Administrator (CAFM) through AFOA.
 She is the Executive Director for Shooniyaa Wa-Biitong which is the employment and training agency for the Treaty #3 territory and has been in this position since 1992.
 She lives in Kenora with her husband and son and in addition to volunteering for NTAB, is a volunteer director for the Lake of the Woods Regional Community Foundation and President of the Kenora Anishinaabe KWEG.

 Sector: Indigenous

-Company: Shooniyaa Wa-Biitong
+Shooniyaa Wa-Biitong

-Community: Treaty 3 Communities
+Treaty 3 Communities

 Nicke Paddock